operasoftware/devopera/blog/_posts/2008-09-26-perils-browser-sniffing.md

 ---
-title: The perils of browser sniffing
+title: The Perils of Browser Sniffing
 authors:
 - zi-bin-cheah
 tags:
 - browser-sniffing
 - masking
 - odin
-layout: article
+layout: post
 ---
 <p>Broswer sniffing doesn&#39;t work.
 Browser sniffing may have started out as a way to prevent browsers without proper features from accessing the sites, but now it often  keeps browsers away from sites which otherwise would have worked.</p>